genetics-statistics/GEMMA/INSTALL.md

     env GUIX_PACKAGE_PATH=./guix-bioinformatics guix package -A gemma

-To build GEMMA from source you can opt to install the build tools with GNU Guix, the current build container is in [guix-dev](./.guix-dev)
+To build GEMMA from source you can opt to install the build tools with GNU Guix, the current build container is in [guix.scm](guix.scm).
+See the first lines on how to create one using `guix shell`.

+An alternative is the command line invocation of [guix-dev](./.guix-dev)

     source .guix-dev
     make